-When I finally got around to reading the email that Jeff [Wilson] sent to me about participating in Game Start, I was in the middle of writing an article about platforming games; an opinion piece that led me to pick a handful of my favorite platformers that have nothing to do with Mario.
+When I finally got around to reading the email that Jeff [Wilson] sent to me about participating in this retrospective, I was in the middle of writing an article about platforming games; an opinion piece that led me to pick a handful of my favorite platformers that have nothing to do with Mario.
 As I organized my thoughts, I kept thinking about the wonderful years of my youth spent in front of a television playing video games.
 I thought about how important gaming is to me, and of the reasons why I still continue to pick up the controller, even after over two decades of playing.

 I’ve never been paid to play video games, nor have I ever gotten much financially out of talking or writing about video games.
 I do it all out of passion.
 I love the medium!
 Gamers are in their own little world, a great place where I’ve had the joy of residing for most of my life.
 Games have matured with me, as they evolved from innocent bleeps and bloops of the 1980s and early 1990s, to the grand epics that we see today.
 As a adult I look back and sometimes ask myself, “Why am I still doing this?
 Why do I still game?”